SaudAldajani/BeReady/README.md

 - Register as visitor : page to add new visitor (name,email,password)
 - Login as HR or visitor : page to login (email, password)
 - HR Profile : page to view the HR Profile
-- Comment : page to add comment on HR
 - View HRs : page to view all the HRs
+- HR details : page to view comments and add comment on HR and book apointment
 - Update HR profile : page to update HR profile
-- Update Visitor profile : page to update visitor profile
+- appointment : page to book apointment with HR

 ## Users